 Intra-cytoplasmic Sperm Injection (ICSI)

-ICSI is a widely used ART procedure developed to overcome male infertility issues such as low sperm count, poor sperm motility, or abnormal sperm morphology.
-In ICSI, a single sperm is injected directly into the cytoplasm of an egg using a fine needle, bypassing many of the natural barriers to fertilization.
-This technique significantly increases the chances of fertilization, even when sperm quality is compromised.
+ICSI works as a widely used ART procedure that helps overcome male infertility issues such as low sperm count, poor sperm motility, or abnormal sperm morphology.
+During ICSI, the embryologist injects a single sperm directly into the cytoplasm of an egg using a fine needle, and this step bypasses many natural barriers to fertilization.
+As a result, this technique significantly increases the chances of fertilization even when sperm quality shows signs of compromise.

 Advantages of ICSI: